 We all know that exercise is important, and socialization with other dogs is the key to a happy pup, while cats often just want some one-on-one time with their owners.
 There are a lot of unspoken, obvious needs that we must provide to our pets.
 But has the topic of antioxidants crossed your mind?

 Antioxidants are often talked about in conversations about detoxing and improving overall health.
 But what are antioxidants, and why do they seem to be the talk of the town?
-There is quite a wide array of healthy benefits when it comes to antioxidants for pets.
+There is quite a wide array of health benefits when it comes to antioxidants for pets.
 But before we dive too deep into the effects of antioxidants, let’s talk about what antioxidants are and how you can enrich your pet’s lifestyle by increasing his or her antioxidant intake.

 What are Antioxidants and Why are They Important?

 Antioxidants can be a reasonably hard concept to grasp, so let's break it down into consumable pieces to help you understand what antioxidants are.
-The word oxidant is part of antioxidant, and this is a very important detail.
+The word oxidant is part of the antioxidant, and this is a very important detail.
 See, the oxidation process is involved in the production of antioxidants, so a bit of background here is essential in comprehending the power of antioxidants.

 Oxidation is not always predictable, and yet, it is possible to artificially cause the process to occur.
 In a chemical sense, oxidation occurs when molecules experience a loss of their electrons.
 As a result, the unique properties of these molecules are no longer applicable, because the entire electron cloud has been altered, and therefore, the molecule is entirely different.